waseem567/waseem567/README.md

 # 👋 Hey there!
-I'm Waseem - Code Enthusiast
+I'm Waseem—a Code Enthusiast who turns ideas into elegant, scalable solutions!!!

 🚀 Oh, so?
 A MERN Engineer who lives in the world of React, Next.js, Node.js, and NestJS.
 Databases?
 My sandbox.
 SQA?
 My blueprint.
 Complex problems?
 Just whispers waiting to be simplified.
 Building production-grade apps that aren’t just solutions—they’re scalable, efficient, and a touch of brilliance.